bitcoin-sv/arc/doc/README.md

 The settings available for running ARC are managed by [gocore](https://github.com/ordishs/gocore).
 The settings are defined in 2 files `settings_local.conf`, in the root directory, and `settings.conf`, which lives a directory level deeper.
-The settings in `settings.conf` override the settings in `settings_local.conf`.
+The settings in `settings_local.conf` override the settings in `settings.conf` and any settings that are specified as environment variables, will superceed them.

-`gocore` also accepts environment variables, which can be used to override the settings in the settings files.
 The environment variable name is the same as the setting name.
-For example, the setting `metamorph_dbMode` can be overridden by setting the environment variable `metamorph_dbMode=...`.
+For example, the setting `metamorph_dbMode` can be overridden by setting the environment variable `metamorph_dbMode=... go run main.go`.

 ## ARC stats